openjusticebe/ecli-api/README.md

 🚧 Under construction 🚧

-# ECLI Api poc
+# ECLI Api
-Replacement of original API : https://github.com/openjusticebe/ecli

 Developed by OpenJustice.be with ❤️.
 Licensed with GPLv3.
-PoC Api built on top of Lumen.
+Api built on top of Lumen.

 # Features
 - [x] Cache with Redis